Victor-Alfred/bioinf_starter_pack/README.md

 * A quick guide to organizing computational biology projects [10.1371/journal.pcbi.1000424](http://dx.doi.org/10.1371/journal.pcbi.1000424)

-Work a bit more effectively and reproducibly
+Work a bit more efficiently and reproducibly
 --------------------------------------------

 It might seem to much to demand reproducibility, version control and similar